...

 Chain link fences are built from interwoven galvanized steel wire, creating a diamond pattern.
 While practical and budget-friendly, chain link fences aren’t always the most visually appealing option.
 The wire mesh is typically galvanized steel, but you can also find it with a black coating.
 In short, aluminum offers durability and design flexibility, while chain link provides a more utilitarian and affordable solution.

-Comparing Costs: Aluminum vs. Chain Link
+Maintenance Needs: Aluminum vs. Chain Link

 When planning your fencing project, understanding the costs associated with different materials is key.
 Let’s break down the typical expenses for both aluminum and chain link fences.